Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Conclusions

-In conclusion we have presented the role that spin relaxation and EDSR plays on lifting the spin blockade in coupled nanowire quantum dots.
-We found that spin relaxation can lead to spontaneous lifting of the spin blockade such that the resonances are observed only from a single spin-blocked triplet state.
-The change of the ground state in higher magnetic fields leads to spin blockade of both the triplets and reveals additional resonance to the (0,2) singlet that do not involve phonon mediated relaxation and which is present in recent experimental results.
+We have investigated the role that spin relaxation and EDSR play in lifting the spin blockade of the current flowing across double nanowire quantum dots in the presence of spin-orbit itneraction.
+We found that spin relaxation mediated by phonons leads to a spontaneous lifting of the spin blockade.
+In consequence the resonant lifting of the Pauli blockade is observed only for a single triplet state -- the one with the spins antiparallel to the external magnetic field.
+The change of the ground state in higher magnetic fields from the singlet to the $|\uparrow,\uparrow\rangle$ triplet leads to an effective spin blockade of both spin polarized triplets.
+This leads to an appearance of additional resonant lines with AC induced transition to (0,2) singlet that do not involve phonon mediated relaxation and which are distinctly present in the recent experimental results.\cite{frolov}